EdoardoVaira/Simple-Sentiment-Analysis-Guide/README.md

 | `at`                   | The date and time the review was posted.           |
 | `appVersion`           | The version of the app used when the review was written. |

-For our analysis we will focus on two aspects of the reviews.
+For our analysis we will focus on only two aspects of the reviews.
 The `content` will be the input to our models and the `score` will be the output.

 ## Analysis and Visualization